 17. Security Plugins to Block WP hacks

-Although we don't tend to advocate the use of many plugins, when it comes to WordPress security plugins, there are some which you really might want to install to increase the security of your site.
+Although we don't tend to advocate the use of many plugins, when it comes to WordPress security plugins, there are some which you really might want to install to increase the resilience of your site.

 - iThemes Security Pro - Listen, many of the above actions are a bit technical no doubt about that.
 We get that.
 If you are not technically inclined, we have the solution for you. iThemes Security is the best WordPress security plugin to secure and protect your website.